 AIM to Grow takes advantage of this know-how and wants to translate it into practical Canadian content, recognizing the need to adapt technologies to colder climates and more rigorous growing conditions.

-Our platform is based on the quadruple helix – comprising companies, educational and research organizations, government agencies, and the public, to develop meaningful ties between Dutch and Canadian partners, and to ensure the long-term success of the program.
+Our platform is based on the triple helix – comprising companies, educational and research organizations, government agencies, and the public, to develop meaningful ties between Dutch and Canadian partners, and to ensure the long-term success of the program.

 Opportunities exist for collaboration with local partners, including in testing and R&D, to fine tune existing technologies to better withstand the rigors and challenges of the Canadian climate, making Canada a leading partner in cold climate CEA technologies.